cockroachdb/docs/v19.1/cluster-setup-troubleshooting.md

 **Explanation:** A network partition indicates that the nodes can't communicate with each other in one or both directions because of a configuration problem with the network itself.
 A symmetric partition is one where the communication is broken in both directions.
 An asymmetric partition means the connection works in one direction but not the other.
 An example of a scenario that can cause a network partition is when specific IP addresses or hostnames are whitelisted in the firewall, and then those addresses or names change after tearing down and rebuilding a node.

 The effect of a network partition depends on which nodes are partitioned and where the ranges are located.
-It depends on a large extent on whether localities have been defined.
+It depends to a large extent on whether localities have been defined.

 A partition is a lot like an outage, where all nodes in a smaller partition are down.
 If you don’t provide localities, a partition that cuts off at least (n-1)/2 nodes will cause data unavailability.